 Another day, we were watching “The Lion King” movie with our son, hoping he might like it.
 He did not like the lions hurting.
 He did not enjoy the movie and he cried for a long time.
 Young toddler minds are very impressionable.
 Please monitor what you show your child and for how long you expose your child to the screen time.
 Other important things parents need to know are the effects of children watching too much tv.

 Read an article about “How to make sure your child benefits from TV Viewing”.

 Fear of being hurt

 Separation Anxiety is one of the biggest reasons for toddler fears.
 Toddlers hate being away from Parents (except maybe for school time).
+Some children do not like to be separated from their parents even for playschool or nursery.
+It is crucial to prepare your child for preschool.
 Every child takes time(varied in all children) to adjust to being away from parents.
-When you leave for work, your child may be fearing that you might not come back to him (in spite of you coming back everyday to him).
+When you leave for work, your child may be fearing that you might not come back to him (in spite of you coming back every day to him).

 Actually, if you see the overall picture, fear is not a bad thing.
 It can help your toddler be safe.
 Fearful toddlers generally do not put themselves in dangerous situations knowingly.
 The fear of being burnt will keep him or her from touching the stove or going near flames.
 Fear of dogs can keep him or her away from the street dogs which might be harmful.
 Completely fearless toddlers are the ones ending up in trouble or in hazardous situations.